Amicus/end-dash/README.md

 ## Visibility Conditionals

 EndDash has truthiness controls for conditional visibility.
-EndDash class elements that begin with `is` or `has`, (as well as their boolean opposites `isNot` and `hasNot`) will hide (via a `display:none` style attribute) the element when its named attribute, with its boolean evaluation prefix, is falsy ('isNotAvailable-' will return true if `!!model.get('available') === false`).
+EndDash class names that begin with `is` or `has`, (as well as their boolean opposites `isNot` and `hasNot`) will hide (via a `display:none` style attribute) the element when its named attribute, with its boolean evaluation prefix, is falsy ('isNotAvailable-' will return true if `!!model.get('available') === false`).